itchio/itch/docs/integrating/platforms/linux.md

 [@atmospherium]: http://twitter.com/atmospherium
 [ldue]: http://ludumdare.com/compo/2013/12/28/unity-export-for-linux-addendum-64-bit/

+## Contracting out

+If you aren't familiar with Linux at all, the most effective use of your resources might be to let someone else handle it.
+There is a lot of knowledge involved, and if you're not the tinkering type, a lot of frustration in store.

+Some people port games to Linux for a living — finding them online shouldn't be too hard.
+If you have a Publisher, they might be able to connect you to someone.
+If they can't, get a better publisher.

 ## Homemade / low-level engine (Advanced)

 If you're compiling binaries yourselves, either using a lower-level game engine,